red6/dmn-check/README.md

 <b id="LM16">LM16</b> Laurson, Ü. and Maggi, F.M., 2016, September.
 A Tool for the Analysis of DMN Decision Tables.
 In BPM (Demos) (pp. 56-60).

-<b id="BW">BW</b> Batoulis, K. and Weske, M., A Tool for Checking Soundness of Decision-Aware Business Processes.
+<b id="BW-a">BW-a</b> Batoulis, K. and Weske, M., A Tool for Checking Soundness of Decision-Aware Business Processes.

+<b id="BW-b">BW-b</b> Batoulis, K. and Weske, M., Disambiguation of DMN Decision Tables.

 <b id="FMTV18">FMTV18</b> Figl, K., Mendling, J., Tokdemir, G. and Vanthienen, J., 2018.
 What we know and what we do not know about DMN.
 Enterprise Modelling and Information Systems Architectures, 13, pp.2-1.